 - Make a sourdough version of a cranberry walnut bread, more bready, less cakey.

 - Get the absolute best taste out of the inclusions.

 - Get all the great things that sourdough can do over commercial yeast.

 Yes, in droves.

-It’s a perfect sourdough bread, not cakey at all, but bringing all what a proper fermentation of flour does.
+It’s perfect sourdough bread, not cakey at all, but bringing all that a proper fermentation of flour does.
 The crust is crispy, the crumb is soft, and the taste of the actual bread is nothing short of awesome.